isabellaalstrom/lovelace-grocy-chores-card/README.md

 ```

 ## <a name="user_id"></a> Multi-User Support
 If your Home Assistant/Grocy installation supports multiple users, this card can handle multiple users.
-To enable this, specify a map in the configuration, mapping the userid of each home assistant user to their grocy user-id, e.g.:
+To enable this, specify a map in the configuration, mapping the names of each home assistant user to their grocy user-id, e.g.:

 ```
 user_id: